 There was a period of a few months when I lived in the most emotionally uncomfortable place I’d ever been.
 I had woken up fully to my reality: my marriage was hard and not getting better.
-But I had just asked for help with one final plea and the team of people that surrounded us (so grateful for them) needed to see what I was seeing for themselves.
-This meant, I had to keep living in this deep pain, knowingly, while they surveyed the situation…like, for months.
-It was one thing to live in when I didn’t realize it was as bad as it was, when I thought our normal was everyone’s normal, but to do so while being completely aware of the dysfunction was one of the most emotionally tenuous stretches of my life.
+But I had just asked for help with one final plea and the team of people that surrounded us (so grateful for them) needed to see for themselves what I had been seeing.
+This meant, I had to keep living in this deep pain, knowingly, while they surveyed the situation…like, for months and months and months.
+It was one thing to live in when I didn’t realize it was as bad as it was, when I thought our normal was everyone’s normal, but to do so while being completely aware of the dysfunction and abuse was one of the most emotionally tenuous stretches of my life.

 Thankfully, the people surrounding me knew what they were looking for: they were looking for heart change and behavior change, not just the right words, from both of us.
 Most of my wisdom on this subject comes from Henry Cloud’s amazing book entitled Necessary Endings.
 This book gave me the tools to know what I should be looking for, along with the courage to hold on long enough for time to pass and truth to reveal itself.